nroman1992/nroman1992/README.md

 <p align="center">
-**A passionate researcher in applied mathematics and computer science.**
+    <strong>A passionate researcher in applied mathematics and computer science.
 </p>

 🔭 **I’m currently working on:**